Urban Design

 Many of the world’s problems can only be solved by designing better cities.
 From protecting the green belt to minimising travel times, urban designers have a huge role to play in creating a sustainable future for our communities.
 Join us at Oxford Brookes to discover how.

 You’ll look at design at all levels, from individual building scale to master plans of entire conurbations.
-You’ll address the whole spectrum of urban environments, from village to megacity.
-And you’ll test your ideas in a challenging international project anywhere from Manhattan to Mumbai.
+You’ll address the whole spectrum of urban environments, from village to megacity, and you’ll test your ideas in a challenging international project anywhere from Manhattan to Mumbai.

 We start by looking at housing in the UK.
-By Semester 2 you could be speaking to a local expert in Dubai, asking how climate change affects people there.
-Or analysing population data for Hong Kong, looking for ways to sustainably develop high intensity housing.
+By Semester 2 you could be speaking to a local expert in Dubai, asking how climate change affects people there or analysing population data for Hong Kong, looking for ways to sustainably develop high intensity housing.

 Our huge range of topics enable you to develop the skills to tackle urban design challenges worldwide.
 We can’t promise you’ll solve every challenge but we’ll give you every opportunity to develop your creativity and understand issues from a diverse range of perspectives.